JNavith/tailwindcss-theme-variants/README.md

 };
 ```

 With this, let's try making an icon button that's overlaid on top of an image in HTML.
-This button is generally translucent and becomes more opaque on hover or focus, but now can be made more visually distinct for visitors who need it.
+This button is generally translucent and becomes more opaque on hover or focus, but can be more visually distinct for visitors who need it.
 ```html
 <div>
     <button